Tim Lester (American football coach)

-Timothy Frederick Lester (born February 8, 1977) is an American football coach who is the senior analyst for the Green Bay Packers of the National Football League (NFL).
-He most recently was the head football coach at Western Michigan University, a position he held from 2017 to 2022.
-Lester played quarterback at Western Michigan for coaches Al Molde and Gary Darnell from 1996 to 1999 and professionally for the Chicago Enforcers of the XFL in 2001.
-He then served as the head football coach at Saint Joseph's College in Rensselaer, Indiana in 2004 and at Elmhurst College from 2008 to 2012.
+Timothy Frederick Lester (born February 8, 1977) is an American football coach who is the offensive coordinator at the University of Iowa football.
+He was previously on the Green Bay Packers coaching staff.
+Prior to that, Lester was the head football coach at Western Michigan University from 2017 to 2022.
+He played quarterback at Western Michigan from 1996 to 1999 and professionally for the Chicago Enforcers of the XFL in 2001.
+He then served as the head football coach at Saint Joseph's College in 2004 and at Elmhurst College from 2008 to 2012.

 Early life

 Lester attended Wheaton Warrenville South High School in Wheaton, Illinois.
 As a senior, Lester threw for 1,732 yards and 17 touchdowns (TDs) with two interceptions before succumbing to a knee injury in the playoffs.
 He was subsequently named second-team all-state by the Chicago Tribune.
 In two years as a starting quarterback, he completed 60 percent of his passes for 3,632 yards and 38 TDs with six interceptions.
 Prior to his injury, Lester had been considered a blue chip prospect and planned on committing to Florida and head coach Steve Spurrier.